Examination Board: Pearson Edexcel

 What will I learn?

-There are 3 units - Individual Showcase; Performance, Preparation and Production; and Acting Skills.
+There are 3 components – Exploring the Performing Arts; Developing Skills and Techniques in the Performing Arts; and Performing to a Brief.
 During the course you will study a variety of drama techniques and learn about performance skills and qualities.
 You will develop your own personal management skills such as motivation, but you will also learn how to work as a team.
 From a subject specific point of view you will focus on use of voice and movement, drama techniques and strategies, the rehearsal and performance process.
 You will be able to work as a solo performer as well as a member of an ensemble and you will understand how a performance is created from the initial ideas to the final curtain.

 What will be expected of me?

-Marks for your controlled assessment components will come from video evidence, working as a team and rehearsing and refining your work.
+Marks for your controlled assessment components will come from diary entries, teacher observations, essays, PowerPoints, video evidence, working as a team and rehearsing and refining your work.
 You will need to be able to work with a wide variety of people – not just your friends.
 Furthermore, you will need to be able to take criticism, direction, recognise your own strengths and weaknesses as a performer, be prepared to set targets and work towards achieving them.
-The individual showcase requires you to perform two monologues, so you also need to be able to work independently with focus and control.

 What skills will I develop?